 Being active is good for everyone, even if you have back pain.
-Some gentle types of exercises and movement therapies may help you get stronger, which could help you feel better.
+You’ll get stronger and feel better if you choose the right activities.